Ifycode-study/backend-sick-fits-advanced-react/README.md

 # Backend (Advanced React)
 Backend for sickfits app from advanced React + GraphQL course by wesbos.
+[Find the frontend repo for this project here](https://github.com/follow-course/frontend-sick-fits-advanced-react).

 ## GraphQL intro
 - Query pull data from the API